hristopandurski/SnippetMate/README.md

 ## Project setup

+The project utilizes *submodules* which deliver the front-end repo.
+This architecture differentiates from the normal Sails setup but provides a cleaner separation between the backend and the frontend side.
+The latest frontned master repo is placed in ```./assets/client```.

-*SnippetMate* is a submodule in the SnippetMate-Server repo.
-To initialize the client, do the following in the root folder:
+To pull the latest client, do the following in the root folder:

 1. ```git submodule init``` - initializes modules
 1. ```git submodule update``` - pulls the latest